slin2505/slin2505/README.md

 Hi 👋 My name is Steven Lin
 ===========================

-Currently working as a trainee web developer for Quick Source
+Currently working as a trainee web developer for
 -------------------------------------------------------------

 Having fun breaking apps